-Yes, it is always recommended to see a travel doctor for medical advice but legally everyone entering Ghana is required to have a Yellow Fever Vaccination Card (you will be asked to present it at the airport before customs) and the following vaccination are have been recommended to past Volunteer Inters:
+Yes, you must visit a travel doctor for medical advice but legally everyone entering Ghana is required to have a Yellow Fever Vaccination Card (you will be asked to present it at the airport before customs) and the following vaccination are have been recommended to past Volunteer Inters:

 Yellow Fever (Legally Required)

 Dukoral or other medicine that protects against travellers' diarrhea caused by bacteria called E. coli.
 (ETEC) and Cholera caused by Vibrio cholerae bacteria found in unclean water.
 (This is because tap water is not recommended for drinking, even with diligent awareness of this, some restaurants may use the water to cook with, if it is not boiled for long enough, the water may cause these symptoms)

 Do I need to be able to speak the local language?